|

 Late Policy |

-All extensions will incur a 5% grade reduction per day that the assignment is late.
+All approved extensions will incur a 5% grade reduction per day that the assignment is late.
 If the assignment has

 not been received within three (3) days of the